rmordechay/jogson/README.md

 #### JsonMapper

-Most likely, when you read JSON, you would start with a `JsonMapper` (see [Create a Mapper](#Create-a-mapper)).
-`JsonMapper` is a struct that hold your JSON data.
-It has several `AsX` and `IsX` fields with which you can get the data and check the type, respectively.
+`JsonMapper` is a struct that hold the JSON data, and it serves as a generic type for all possible JSON types.
+It has `AsX` and `IsX` fields with which you can get the data and check the type, respectively.
 For example, if your data is a JSON object, you can call `JsonMapper.AsObject`, or if it's a string, `JsonMapper.AsString`.
-If you don't know the type and want to check it dynamically, you can use `JsonMapper.IsObject`, `JsonMapper.IsString`, etc. If the underlying data is null, then `IsNull` will be set to true. `JsonMapper` is also returned in cases where the return type can be any JSON type.
-For example, `JsonArray.Elements()` returns a slice `[]JsonMapper` which you can iterate over or query specific elements.
+If you don't know the type and want to check it dynamically, you can use `JsonMapper.IsObject`, `JsonMapper.IsString`, etc. `JsonMapper` is also returned in cases where the return type can be any JSON type.
+For example, `JsonArray.Elements()` returns a slice `[]JsonMapper` over which you can iterate or query specific elements.
+If the underlying data is null, then `IsNull` will be set to true.

 #### JsonObject

 `JsonObject` holds JSON object data and has different methods to read from JSON object or write to it.
-The simplest way to get a `JsonObject` is to call `JsonMapper.AsObject`.
 Once you have an instance, you get use the various methods to get data.

 #### JsonArray

-### Good to know

-#### `As`, `Is` and `Get`
-The prefixes, `As`, `Is` and `Get` have similar semantics across the library.
-* `IsX`: checks for the value's time.
-For example `JsonMapper.IsBool`
-* `AsX`: converts the current data to other type representation.
-For example, `JsonArray.AsStringArray()` converts JsonArray to `[]string`.
-* `GetX`: Fetches the data, usually with some sort of search in the underlying data.
+`JsonArray` is very similar to `JsonObject`.
+It also contains the underlying array and methods to read and write data.

 #### `JsonObject` and `JsonArray` Similarity
 `JsonObject` and `JsonArray` have very similar methods, both in naming and semantics, but with 2 differences